bvankuik/SmileyMenu/README.md

 # Missing features

+In no particular order:

+* Make manual pasting unnecessary
+* Correctly escape for stuff like reddit
 * Code cleanup because there's too much in the AppDelegate
 * Preference to start automatically when logging in
 * Parse YAML smileys from https://github.com/leighmcculloch/looks.wtf/